marcelhollerbach/spawny/README.md

 ##sp-falback-greeter

-The repository also brings ints own greeter, it just uses the command line and no graphics.
+The repository also brings its own greeter, it uses the command line and no graphics.
 It is used as fallback-greeter if the configured one fails.

 The fallback greeter looks like that: